What is a semicolon?

 When not to use a semicolon

 When you have a conjunction—a connecting word such as “but,” “and,” or “so”—a semicolon is unnecessary.
 In those cases, the correct punctuation mark is a comma.
 So it would be incorrect to write “Judy jogged on the pavement; but it wasn’t good for her knees.”
 The correct version, using a comma, would be “Judy jogged on the pavement, but it wasn’t good for her knees.”
 Of course, if you got rid of the “but,” a semicolon would be appropriate: “Judy jogged on the pavement; it wasn’t good for her knees.”
-Now that you’ve mastered the uses of semicolons, check out these 41 little grammar rules that help you sound smarter.
+Now that you’ve mastered when to use a semicolon, check out these 41 little grammar rules that help you sound smarter.